- Editing invokes a separate dedicated diagram editor in which to define/change the worklow logic

 A draft workflow diagram can be edited and saved as many times as you like but agents will not see the changes to the workflow on tickets until it has been published.

-Publishing is deliberately designed to be a separate operation so that ongoing updates/edits to the workflow do not necessarily need to be throughly completed before being saved.
+Publishing is deliberately designed to be a separate operation so that ongoing updates/edits to the workflow do not necessarily need to be thoroughly completed before being saved.

 Often however, recent saved changes may wish to be published straight away, especially for small edits like renaming an activity.